-"Boundaries and standards” — sounds like a boring college lecture as dry as a nun’s pussy.
-But after attending a rather not dry talk on the topic recently, I found myself inadvertently thrust into a deep, four-day, self-inquiry dive that resulted in the following juicy revelations.
+"Boundaries and standards” — sounds like a boring college lecture as dry as a nun’s p**sy.
+But after attending a rather not dry talk on the topic recently, I found myself inadvertently thrust into a deep, four-day, self-inquiry dive that resulted in a few juicy revelations.

-Turns out though — and this was THE BIG aha — that I was looking at all of this through a limited and skewed lens.
-I needed to pull the lens back and include a bunch of other behaviors that I had allowed in the past, but hadn’t thought of as being related to boundaries or standards.
+Turns out though — and this was the big a-ha — that I was looking at all of this through a limited and narrow lens.
+I needed to widen the scope and include a bunch of other behaviors that I had allowed in the past, but hadn’t thought of as being related to boundaries or standards.
 The more I unpacked this, the more I saw how a B&S deficiency showed up over and over again, in ways that had been hidden or disguised to me.

 First, here’s how I interpret standards and boundaries and how they go together like a hand and pocket, respectively.

 Boundaries and standards intertwine and function together, but they do have distinctions.
 Boundaries, are the personally defined limits we set (typically internally) for what we will tolerate, accept or allow.
 Standards, are the things we decide are right for us — our needs, desires, and the expectations we hold for ourselves.
 They represent a degree or level that we won’t go below.
 Boundaries protect the threshold for our standards and enable us to maintain them.

 Said another way, personal standards are like our baby cows grazing in a lush field.
 They’re healthy, happy and thriving.
 Our boundaries are like the folksy, white picket fence keeping the baby cows from getting lost, stolen or harmed.
 The fence is not rigid or solid like a cement wall — it has openings, airflow and flexibility.
 But it serves to lovingly and gently remind the cows where to stay in order to remain safe and thriving.